2019 Nevada Legislative Session

 -- the ability of law enforcement or a family member to seek an

 Court order that removes weapons from a person's possession or prohibits them from acquiring weapons upon a showing that they are a danger to themselves or others.
 It also added a provision that makes it a criminal offense to store weapons in a way that allows a child to access them.

 The bill passed the Senate Judiciary Committee on May 30, 2019 and passed the Senate floor on May 31, 2019.
 It will proceed to the Assembly for concurrence in the Senate's amendments and will then be sent to the Governor to be signed.

 Assembly Bill (AB) 382

 .
 This bill, proposed by a group known as the Nevada Highway Patrol Association, would require an even-numbered year

 compensation survey for all DPS officers and dispatchers only

 e bill was amended to remove certain data that was to be reported.
 It

-was again amended on April 19, 2019 to add Corrections officers.
+was later again amended again to add Corrections officers.
 W

-e testified in full support of the bill.
-We are committed to supporting any reasonable legislation that seeks to improve the wages, benefits and working conditions of our state law enforcement folks, no matter who proposed the bill.
+e testified in full support of the bill because we are committed to supporting any reasonable legislation that seeks to improve the wages, benefits and working conditions of our state law enforcement folks, no matter who proposed the bill.

 post traumatic stress disorders suffered by first responders, including dispatchers, crime scene investigators and coroners, and expands upon the types of stressful events that can be compensable in workers compensation claims.
 A few language changes were made to strengthen the bill and we fully support it.